sell488/bastion-fall/docs/design/Bastion Fall Doc.md

 A claim system will be used to create the right context for raids to occur.
 In order to trigger an AAB's action, it must be placed within a claimed chunk.
 If an AAB is not within a claimed chunk, its action cannot be triggered.

 To claim chunks, players must craft and place a specific claim block.
 The claim block will claim `n` chunks around it.
-Claimed chunks prevent raids from spawning within them.
-Raids then spawn right outside claimed areas.

-Claims should have some sort of UI visualization
+Claimed areas:
+- Prevent raid spawns inside
+- Are required to activate AABs
+- Can be visualized with particle effects or UI

 # Rewards
 When a raid is defeated, players will receive rewards